 He told Blessed Sogah in an interview that the DCE “is representing the president”, and, so, if the youth had any concerns and reservations about his tenure of office, they should have first reported the matter to the Regional Ministry for redress rather than take the law into their own hands.

-He later said on Class91.3FM’s 505 news programme that “the law must deal with them”, adding that: “If they are party members, and so what?”
+He later told Valentina Ofori-Afriyie on Class91.3FM's 505 news programme that "the law must deal with them", adding that: "If they are party members, and so what?"

 Meanwhile, the main opposition National Democratic Congress’ deputy communication officer for the region, Mr Abraham Boafo, has condemned the thuggery in a statement, saying: “I want to sincerely condemn this unfortunate and undemocratic act by the hoodlums”.